-28. CONVERTIBLE NOTES
+27. CONVERTIBLE NOTES

-On 19 November 2009, the Company issued unsecured convertible notes for the partial settlement of the consideration for the acquisition of CITIC Logistics (International) Company Limited (liquidated).
+On 16 November 2009, the Company issued unsecured convertible notes for the partial settlement of the consideration for the acquisition of CITIC Logistics (International) Company Limited (liquidated).
 Details of the transaction are set out in the Company's circular dated 16 October 2009.
 The sole holder of the convertible notes, Mr. Li Weimin ("Mr. Li"), is a substantial shareholder of the Company.

-Details of the Group's convertible notes outstanding as at 31 December 2020 and 2019 are set out below:
+Details of the Group's convertible notes outstanding as at 31 December 2021 and 2020 are set out below:

-2020 2019

-Date of issue 19 November 2009 19 November 2009
+Date of issue : 16 November 2009

-:

-Original principal amount : HK\$950,400,000 HK\$950,400,000
+Original principal amount : HK\$950,400,000

-Date of modification : 31 December 2018 31 December 2018
+Date of modification : 31 December 2018

-Remaining principal amount : HK\$158,400,000 HK\$158,400,000
+Remaining principal amount : HK\$158,400,000

-Coupon rate : Nil Nil
+Coupon rate : Nil

-Conversion price : HK\$0.22 per share HK\$0.22 per share
+Conversion price : HK\$0.22 per share

-Conversion period : The period The period

-commencing from the commencing from the
+Conversion period : The period commencing from the date of

-date of modification of date of modification of

-the convertible notes the convertible notes

-and ending on the and ending on the
+modification of the convertible notes and ending

-maturity date maturity date
+on the maturity date

-Collaterals : Nil Nil
+Collaterals : Nil

-Maturity date : 31 January 2022 31 January 2022
+Maturity date : 31 January 2022